Ivankerry/Dart-Hackathon/README.md

 5. Create a new Pull Request.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments

 Flutter - The UI framework used for building the app.

 Firebase - Used for authentication and Firestore.

-Google - For providing tools like Firebase and Flutter.
+Google - For providing tools like Firebase and Flutter

-This `README.md` provides a clear structure for your project, with setup instructions, descriptions of features, and guidance for contributing.
-It also includes placeholders for screenshots if you want to add visual elements of your app later.